hedgedesk/2022-data-science-take-home/README.md

 ## Code a forecaster

+the detail instruction is provided in [this page](https://docs.google.com/document/d/1jzxk1itNAUgwmJIzWonfWh8PlGJTIb0yvbpnKrwbyJQ/edit#)

 In this section you are asked to code 'data preparation', 'training', and 'validation' pipeline

 1. create your virtual environment